williamchou500/Recipe-Ratings-Analysis/README.md

 	frameborder="0"
 ></iframe>

-We found a p-value of 0.067 from our permutation test, so we fail to reject the null at the 0.05 significance level.
-We cannot conclude that healthy recipes have higher average ratings than healthy ones.
+We found a p-value of **0.009** from our permutation test, so we reject the null at the 0.05 significance level.
+We can conclude that healthy recipes tend to have higher average ratings than healthy ones.

 ## Framing a Prediction Problem